One Fat Summer: Characters

+Inspiration

+The protagonist of One Fat Summer, Bobby Marks, is similar to author Robert Lipsyte: Bobby is an adolescent in the 1950s, suffering from a weight problem, who does something about it.
+He takes a summer job mowing lawns and, as a result, loses weight and gains self-confidence.
+In 1952, Lipsyte took a summer job as a lawn boy and lost forty pounds, ridding himself of the youthful stigma of excess weight.

 Film adaptation

 In June 2015, director Jim Loach started pre-production for the film with screenwriter David Scearce, who wrote the screenplay, based on Robert Lipsyte's novel.
 The film went into production several months later when Donald Sutherland and The Maze Runner star Blake Cooper joined the cast on September 23, 2015.
 Sutherland plays Dr. Kahn, and Blake Cooper plays character Bobby.
 On October 5, 2015, Judy Greer and Luke Wilson joined the film alongside Sutherland and Cooper, to play Bobby's parents.
 The film was released on May 11, 2018.